 - makes the penis longer and wider

 The P-Shot is an outpatient procedure, so you can go in, have it done, and be out later that day.
-You may want to take a day off work or other responsibilities to allow yourself enough time to get it done, but this isn’t necessary.
+You may want to take a day off from work or other responsibilities to allow enough time to complete it, but this isn’t necessary.

-When you arrive at the facility, you’ll likely be asked to lie down on a table and wait for the doctor to begin.
+When you arrive at the facility, you’ll likely be asked to lie on a table and wait for the doctor.
 Once the procedure begins, the doctor or assistant will:

 - Apply a cream or ointment that numbs the genital area and give you a local anesthetic that numbs the area around it, too.

-- Take a blood sample from your body, usually from your arm or somewhere non-invasive, into a testing tube.
+- Take a blood sample into a testing tube, usually from your arm or somewhere noninvasive.

-- Extract PRP from the testing tube fluid and put them into two separate syringes for injection.
+- Extract PRP from the testing tube fluid and put them into two syringes for injection.

 - Inject PRP into the penile shaft, clitoris, or area identified as the Gräfenberg (G) spot.
-This is completed in a few minutes with about 4 to 5 separate injections.
+This is completed in a few minutes with about four to five injections.

-You’ll probably have some minor side effects from the injection that should go away in about four to six days, including:
+You’ll probably have some minor side effects from the injection that should go away in about 4 to 6 days, including: